goloroden/learning-lisp/README.md

 ### Assigning values

-To assign a value to a variable, use the `setf` function:
+To assign a value to a variable use the `setf` function:

 ```lisp
 (setf *foo* 23)